jlgardy/tb_demo/README.md

 **4. Index the reference genome.
 This only needs to be done once, anytime you download a new reference genome:**

 `bwa index reference.fa`

+**5. Map the paired-end reads from each patient's isolate against the reference using bwa mem:**

+`bwa mem reference.fa reads1.fastq reads2.fastq > outfiile.sam` is the general syntax you'd use
+`bwa mem reference.fa patient1_1.fastq patient1_2.fastq > patient_1.sam` is an example using the data from patient_1's isolate